Maine Vaccine Data

 Note: Johnson & Johnson vaccination data is included in the "Final dose" data because it's considered the only dose needed.

 The Maine Center for Disease Control and Prevention vaccine dashboard is generally updated each day at 10 a.m. to include data from the previous day.
-NEWS CENTER Maine will update as soon as the data becomes available.
+NEWS CENTER Maine will update weekly with available data.

 Find vaccination locations in your area below in the How to Get Vaccinated section of this article.

 Daily Coronavirus Updates: Daily Maine coronavirus updates on case data, deaths, outbreaks, and more

-The Maine CDC reported three additional deaths of people with COVID-19 since Wednesday, Nov.
-23, with the state death toll at 2,724.
+The Maine CDC reported seven additional deaths of people with COVID-19 since Monday, Jan.
+30, 2022, with the state death toll at 2,868.

 Of the 312,994 COVID-19 cases that have been reported throughout the pandemic, 223,660 have been confirmed and 89,334 have been probable.